 - Disbursement - Payment from a fund in way of a grant or voucher.

-- Donor (Profile Is) - A profile designation for profiles that have donated or are donation advisors.
+- Donor - A profile designation for profiles that have donated or are donation advisors.
 This designation lists all direct and advised donations.
 The donor designation on a household also lists all donations and advised donations from household members.

 -